franzenzenhofer/Superpowers-Extension/README.md

        const data = await resp.json();
        console.log("Fetched data:", data);
      }
-   })();
+   });

+   // Optionally handle initialization errors Superpowers.readyerror(function(errorDetails) {
+     console.error("Superpowers failed to initialize:", errorDetails);
+   });
    </script>
    ```

-3. **Open the extension side panel** from the Superpowers icon (or via the extension’s “Open Side Panel” command) to manage your environment variables, credentials, or other settings.
+3. **Open the extension side panel** from the Superpowers icon (or via the extension's "Open Side Panel" command) to manage your environment variables, credentials, or other settings.

 ---

 ## Environment Variables

-- Click the extension icon or use “Open Side Panel” to open the **Env Manager**.
+- Click the extension icon or use "Open Side Panel" to open the **Env Manager**.
 - Add keys like `OPENAI_API_KEY`, `MY_SECRET_TOKEN`, etc.
 - Then call `await Superpowers.getEnvVars()` to fetch them in your page script.